Bartlesville Radio » News » COMMUNITY CONNECTION: Wesleyan Christian School and Opportunity Scholarship Fund

 Tom Davis

-Darla Otto, Wesleyan Christian School Development Director, and Charlie Daniels, VP of the Board of Opporunity Scholarship Fund, appeared together to talk about the tax credit for education works
+Darla Otto, Wesleyan Christian School Development Director, and Charlie Daniels, VP of the Board of Opporunity Scholarship Fund, appeared together to talk about how the tax credit for education works

 Charlie Daniels explained that through the Oklahoma Equal Opportunity Education Scholarship Act, individuals or businesses donate to a Scholarship Granting Organization — a nonprofit designated to administer the private-school scholarships — and specify the school they want to benefit from the donation.